SpectroCoin/OpenCart-Bitcoin-Payment-Gateway-Extension/README.md

 _Updated_: Instead of using outdated addOrderHistory for changing the order status, we now use the new addHistory method.

+_Updated_ Class and some method names have been updated based on PSR-12 standards.

+_Updated_ Composer class autoloading has been implemented.

+_Added_ _Config.php_ file has been added to store plugin configuration.

+_Added_ _Utils.php_ file has been added to store utility functions.

+_Added_ _GenericError.php_ file has been added to handle generic errors.

+_Added_ Strict types have been added to all classes.

 ### 1.0.0 ()

-_Updated_: Order creation API endpoint has been updated for enhanced performance and security.
+_Updated_ Order creation API endpoint has been updated for enhanced performance and security.

-_Removed_: Private key functionality and merchant ID requirement have been removed to streamline integration.
+_Removed_ Private key functionality and merchant ID requirement have been removed to streamline integration.

-_Added_: OAuth functionality introduced for authentication, requiring Client ID and Client Secret for secure API access.
+_Added_ OAuth functionality introduced for authentication, requiring Client ID and Client Secret for secure API access.

-_Added:_ Enhanced the style of the admin's payment settings window to match the design of SpectroCoin.com, providing a more cohesive user experience.
+_Added_ Enhanced the style of the admin's payment settings window to match the design of SpectroCoin.com, providing a more cohesive user experience.

-Migrated: Since HTTPful is no longer maintained, we migrated to GuzzleHttp.
+_Migrated_ Since HTTPful is no longer maintained, we migrated to GuzzleHttp.
 In this case /vendor directory was added which contains GuzzleHttp dependencies.

-Added: Settings field sanitization.
+_Added_ Settings field sanitization.

-Added: Settings field validation.
+Added Settings field validation.
 In this case we minimized possible error count during checkout, SpectroCoin won't appear in checkout until settings validation is passed.

-_Added_: "spectrocoin\_" prefix to functiton names.
+_Added_ "spectrocoin\_" prefix to functiton names.

-_Added_: "SpectroCoin\_" prefix to class names.
+_Added_ "SpectroCoin\_" prefix to class names.

-_Added_: Validation and Sanitization when request payload is created.
+_Added_ Validation and Sanitization when request payload is created.

-_Added_: Validation and Sanitization when callback is received.
+_Added_ Validation and Sanitization when callback is received.

-_Added_: Components class "SpectroCoin_FormattingUtil" changed to "SpectroCoin_Utilities".
+_Added_ Components class "SpectroCoin_FormattingUtil" changed to "SpectroCoin_Utilities".

-_Added_: Appropriate error logging to OpenCart admin.
+_Added_ Appropriate error logging to OpenCart admin.

-_Added_: API error form.
+_Added_ API error form.

 _Optimised_: Removed the The whole $\_REQUEST stack processing.
 Now only needed callback keys is being processed.